How to use the Trip Manager

 - choose Cancel if you want to stop and think before switching contexts

-This warning is there to prevent accidental loss of work.
+This warning prevents accidental loss of unsaved work.

 Step 8: Understand the delete confirmation